 The consumer price index (CPI) is a measure of the changes in the average price of a typical basket of goods and services purchased by consumers.
 The change in the CPI is the inflation rate.

-- In 2020, the annual average inflation rate in Canada was 0.7 per cent, down from 1.9 per cent in 2019.
+- In May 2021, the average inflation rate in Canada was 3.6 per cent, up from 3.4 per cent in April 2021.

 Canadian Inflation Forecast

-Based on private sector forecasts, Canadian average annual inflation rate will accelerate over in the next two years but will remain low by historic standards.
+Based on private sector forecasts, Canadian average annual inflation rate will accelerate over the next two years but will remain low by historic standards.
 The annual forecasts are as follows:

-- 2021: 1.7 per cent; and
+- 2021: 2.6 per cent; and

-- 2022: 1.8 per cent.
+- 2022: 2.3 per cent.